SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 ##### Local Object References

 Here the reference itself is not shared.
 The object referenced however, is not stored in each threads's local stack. **All objects are stored in the shared heap**.
 If an object created locally <u>never escapes the method it was created in</u>, it is thread safe.
-In fact you can also pass it on to other methods and objects as long as <u>none of these methods or objects make the passed object available to other threads</u>.
+In fact you can also pass it on to other methods and objects as long as <u>none of these methods or objects make the passed object available to other threads</u> (Saving it in cache).

 ```java
 public void someMethod(){